mikecampbell153/home/Mike-Campbell-CPA.md

 - Achieved closure of two DOL claims and one IRS investigation that had been ongoing for several years

 **DONAN ENGINEERING**, Louisville, Kentucky 2004 – 2013
-<i>Professional Services, Forensic Engineering, and Fire Investigation
+*Professional Services, Forensic Engineering, and Fire Investigation*
 Chief Financial Officer 2008 – 2013
 Controller 2004-2008